RiccardoBianc/QueryAGT/README.md

 Each declaration begins with a keyword for the kind of declared entity: `Process` for processes, `GlobalType` for global types, `Queue` for queues, and `Session` for sessions.
 Declarations inside a `let` block can be mutually recursive, to handle possibly non-terminating protocols.
-When a variable is declared in a let command the association is saved in a global environment and can be used until a new declaration, that must preserve the type.
+When a variable is declared in a let command, the association is saved in a global environment and can be used until a new declaration for the same variable, that must preserve its type, is provided.
 For instance, a variable declared as `Process`, can de redefined only as `Process`.
 All declared variables are in the global scope.

 Queries correspond to judgments described in the papers.
 In particular: